HyoungsungKim/paper-summary/README.md

 > merkle tree : save data using hash
 >
-> patricia  : searching algorithim using trie
+> patricia  : searching algorithm using trie
 >
 > merkle patricia algorithm : save using hash(merkle) and searching value using patricia
 >